What is Scraping?

 “Scraping” is a way of automating or scaling the process of gathering information from different websites on the Internet.
-It’s a bit of a staple in the SEO skill set because of the every day need for quality assurance, bug testing and SEO diagnostics.
+It’s a bit of a staple in the SEO skill set because of an every day need for quality assurance, bug testing and SEO diagnostics.

 With the exception of our very own content strategy helper, I don’t see many posts that talk about scraping applications for content marketing research.
+Specifically, the process of gathering data from online sources, with the intention of analysing that data to produce new content.

 How To Scrape – The Very Basics